 There are tax relief programs available for tax payers who meet eligibility requirements.
 If you feel that your taxes are incorrect based on the assessment of your home, you will need to discuss the valuation of your property.
 These programs and questions are handled by the Assessor's office.
 Please visit the Assessor’s Office or the Department of Revenue for more information.

-When the Treasurer’s Office receives payment we process the payment based on the post mark on the payment envelope.
-Therefore, if your payment is post marked on or before the due date, it is considered on time.
-Payments that are made online will be counted as on-time if they are made before midnight on the due date or earlier.
+When the Treasurer’s Office receives payment, we process the payment based on the postmark on the payment envelope.
+Therefore, if your payment is postmarked on or before the due date, it is considered on time.
+Be mindful that that mail dropped off in a mailbox may not be postmarked right away.
+If you are concerned about the postmark, go in to the post office and have someone postmark the envelope for you.

 Can I make my payment over the phone?